fuskovic/networker/README.md

 ## List

-Useful for getting IP addresses and hostnames of devices on the LAN.
+Get IP addresses and hostnames of all devices on the LAN.

     networker ls